Mohamed-ux-beep/Mohamed-ux-beep/README.md

-- 👋 Hi, I’m @Mohamed-ux-beep
+- 👋 Hi, I’m Mohamed Abokahf
-- 👀 I’m interested in ...
+- 👀 I’m interested in Data science and especially in Natural language Processing
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Deep learning and deeping my Knowledge with Pytorch as well as Python.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Projects in the Area of Educational linguistics or Natural language Processing.
-- 📫 How to reach me ...
+- 📫 You can reach me by the E-mail below 👇
 - mohamed.abokahf@stud.uni-due.de

 <!---